HumbertoRdz/HumbertoRdz/README.md

-# Humberto Rodríguez  – "Cybersecurity, Cloud, and Practical Engineering"
+# Humberto Rodríguez  – Cybersecurity, Cloud, and Practical Engineering

 ## Hi there, I'm Humberto!
 Welcome to my professional portfolio.
 This GitHub showcases my projects, cybersecurity work, and cloud learning experiences as I build expertise in protecting systems and developing secure solutions.